It’s no secret that this wonderful resort island in South Korea, Jeju Island, offers breathtaking natural beauty all year round.

 Looking for the best travel experiences in Jeju Island in winter?

 4. The Plethora of Indoor Attractions & Museums

-Although Jeju is warmer than Seoul, sometimes there is so much snowfall, that outdoor activities have to be postponed or cancelled.
-But that doesn’t mean you can’t have fun anymore, because there are plenty of fun places to visit whether you’re in Jeju with your family, friends or the other half.
+Although Jeju is warmer than Seoul, sometimes there is so much snowfall, that outdoor activities have to be postponed or canceled.
+But that doesn’t mean you can’t have fun anymore, because there are plenty of fun places to visit whether you’re in Jeju with your family, friends, or the other half.

 Jeju is full of quirky entertaining indoor attractions and museums, so there is no time for you to be bored when visiting here.

 Shelter from the cold winds of Jeju in the Jeju Alive Museum, a magical place brimming with 3D art.
 Pose in front of the artwork to bring it to life.
 It has five different main themes including optical illusion, digital, sculpture, and Provence art.
 You can either make yourself look like you’re being eaten whole by a shark, or hanging off a cliff.
 Get creative and pose for the camera with friends and family.

 Check out the various arts of work all made by using colored toy bricks in Jeju Island!
 Don’t miss the only ‘Dolhareubang’ brick art in the world and the creation of the soccer match between Korea and Italy during the 2002 Korea/Japan World Cup.